jschirrmacher/netvis/README.md

 Features:

 - Can show different types of nodes: circle or rectangle
-- Can show large networks by letting the user click on the nodes to hide or show the connections of the node
+- Optimized for large networks by letting the user click on the nodes to hide or show the connections of the node
-- Can create new connections and nodes
+- Can create new connections and nodes with event handlers for easy backend attachment
+- Can show node details on demand
 - Draggable and zoomable canvas, draggable nodes
+- Programmable zoom (e.g. for screen buttons)
 - Written completely in ES6

 ## Usage